-Level 3: A protective cover is missing.
+Level of Deficiency: Level 1: N/A Level 2: N/A Level 3: A protective cover is missing.

 Level 3: If the condition is a health and safety concern, you must record it manually under "Air Quality (Health and Safety)."